osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 The **Resource Budget Analysis** is invoked on an instance model through a toolbar command, or through the *Analysis* menu and the *Architecture* submenu, or through the green spreadsheet icon in the toolbar.

-The results are reported in teh *reports/ResourceBudgets* folder.
+The results are reported in the *reports/ResourceBudgets* folder.
 The analysis reports on how many components that are expected to have capacity or budget actually have the appropriate property value assigned.

 As the application architecture of a system is refined we may have components with resource budgets that contain subcomponents with resource budgets.
 In this case the resource budget analysis tool will add up the budgets of the subcomponents and compare them to the budget of the enclosing component.
 It will use this number as the resource demand of the enclosing component to total up the demand.
 It will also compare this number against the specified budget of the enclosing component and report any difference (under- and over-allocation of the budget to subcomponents).